-Geologists have been debating the problems of Anglesey's geology since the early 19th Century, when the first attempts to describe the island's rocks were made.
-Nearly a century later, the island was mapped, privately, on a 6 inches to the mile scale, by Edward Greenly; on seeing his superb maps, the Geological Survey decided to publish a one-inch map as well as a 2-volume Memoir, these being printed in 1919.
+Geologists have been debating Anglesey's geology since the early 19th Century, when the first attempts to describe the island's rocks were made.
+Nearly a century later, the island was mapped, privately, on a 6 inches to the mile scale, by Edward Greenly; on seeing his superb maps, the Geological Survey decided to publish his work as a one-inch map and a 2-volume Memoir, these being printed in 1919.

-The root of almost all of the controversy since Greenly's time has been the interpretation of the old, pre-Arenig rocks on the island.
+The controversy since Greenly's time has been the interpretation of the pre-Arenig rocks on the island.
 Thought at one time to be entirely Precambrian, it is now known that they straddle the period between late Precambrian and late Cambrian times, between about 700 and 500 million years ago.